DolbyUUU/Cheat-Sheet-for-NVIDIA-Certified-Associate-Generative-AI-LLMs-NCA-GENL-/README.md

-# NVIDIA Generative AI Ecosystem: Cheat Sheet & Exam Review for NCA-GENL
+# NVIDIA Ecosystem: Cheat Sheet & Exam Review for NVIDIA Certified Associate - Generative AI LLMs (NCA-GENL)

 This repository provides a concise cheat sheet and review guide for the **NVIDIA Certified Associate - Generative AI LLMs (NCA-GENL)** certification.
 It is designed to help candidates quickly grasp the key components of the NVIDIA Generative AI ecosystem and their roles in building and deploying large language models.